The Bombay Gin

 Started in 1974, Bombay Gin is the literary journal of The Jack Kerouac School of Disembodied Poetics—co-founded by Allen Ginsberg and Anne Waldman—at Naropa University in Boulder, Colorado.
 Edited by students and department faculty, Bombay Gin publishes innovative poetry, prose and hybrid texts as well as art, translations and interviews.
 Emerging from the Outrider or left-hand lineage, which operates outside the cultural mainstream, Bombay Gin honors a heritage of powerful scholarship and counter-poetics through the publication of work that challenges the boundaries of language, form, and genre.

-We welcome manuscripts of prose, poetry, and cross-genre work and submissions of two-dimensional visual art in black-and-white and color.
-Poetry submissions should be comprised of 3-5 poems; prose and cross-genre manuscripts should generally consist of no more than 15 pages; art submissions should be limited to 5 pieces.
+We welcome submissions of prose, poetry, and cross-genre work, interviews and non-fiction, and two-dimensional visual art in black-and-white and color.
+Poetry submissions should be comprised of 3-5 poems; prose, cross-genre, interviews, and non-fiction submissions should generally consist of no more than 15 pages; art, music, and video submissions should be limited to 5 pieces.
 Please include a 100 word bio, email, and mailing address with your submission.
-We read through the submission deadline and won't have a response for your work until then, but general inquiries can be sent to email@example.com, and more information can be found on our website, bombayginjournal.com.
+We read following the submission deadline and won't have a response for your work until after then, but general inquiries can be sent to email@example.com, and more information can be found on our website, bombayginjournal.com.